 College bills

 Any fees due must be paid at the beginning of each Term; this includes any portion of tuition fees for which you are responsible.
-All undergraduates must pay the Termly rent by the first Wednesday of Michaelmas Full Term and the first Wednesday of Lent and Easter Full Terms.
+All undergraduates must pay the termly licence fee by the first Wednesday of Michaelmas Full Term and the first Wednesday of Lent and Easter Full Terms.
 Postgraduate students must make these payments quarterly in advance.
 Amounts billed during the course of the Michaelmas and Lent Terms will be payable by the first Wednesday following the beginning of Full Term.
 Amounts billed during the course of the Easter Term will be payable by 31 July, except in your final year when settlement of an estimated bill is a condition which must be met before you can graduate.

 It is impossible to specify the total cost for any individual student as this can vary widely depending on the subject read and other circumstances.
 Students from overseas should remember that they will have to pay higher University fees than do students from the United Kingdom and from European Union countries by reason of legislation presently in force.